JoeBradley/AngularSignalR/README.md

 Client side models &amp; views handled by Angular, persisting changes using the RESTful web service by the server.

-SignalR.js intergrated into angular service to handles messages from server.
+SignalR.js intergrated into angular service to handle messages from server.